sategie/Taste-of-Naija/README.md

  - Beautifier: Used to remove extra unnecessary spaces in the css styling

+ - Tables Generator: Used to generate the table used in the Testing section

  - AM I Responsive: This was used to show the project responsiveness [(see responsiveness image here)](#taste-of-naija) on the following device viewports:

     - Desktop